Highlights Of The Program

 - Introducing a technology that separates bio-based packaging from petroleum plastics at an industrial scale

-- Highlighting valorization of hydrolyzed bio-packaging to generate biofuels at higher yields than food waste
+- Highlighting the valorization of hydrolyzed bio-packaging to generate biofuels at higher yields than those obtained from food waste

-- Presenting a process for preventing microplastics when treating mixed loads of plastics, bio-packaging, and bio-waste
+- Presenting a process for preventing microplastic formation when treating mixed loads of plastics, bio-packaging, and bio-waste

 14:55 - 15:00